-These disclosures include general information, profit or loss and asset measures for each reportable segment, additional quantitative and qualitative information about profit or loss and assets (e.g., external and intersegment revenues, interest revenue and expense, depreciation and amortization), and reconciliations of specified segment amounts to the corresponding consolidated balances.
-Additional information such as equity method investments and capital expenditures may be required.
+A company must provide extensive disclosures by reportable segment in its annual and interim financial statements.
+The disclosures include general information, information about profit or loss and assets including profit or loss measures, 153 significant segment expenses, additional quantitative and qualitative information about profit or loss and assets, and reconciliations of specified segment amounts to the corresponding consolidated balances.
+Additional information on items such as equity method investments and capital expenditures may be required if such amounts are reviewed by the CODM.

-ASC 280 requires a company to disclose significant segment expenses.
-It also permits a company to report more than one profit or loss measure that is used by the CODM to assess performance and allocate resources, as long as one of the reported measures is the measure most consistent with US GAAP.
-IFRS 8 does not explicitly require the disclosure of significant segment expenses and the SEC Staff has taken the position that IFRS 8 permits a company to disclose only a single measure of segment profit or loss.
+A company is permitted to report more than one profit or loss measure that is used by the CODM to assess performance and allocate resources, as long as one of the reported measures is the measure most consistent with US GAAP.154 To determine which information to disclose, a company generally needs to assess which information is regularly provided to or regularly reviewed by the CODM.
+This assessment may require judgment.

-Financial disclosure relating to operating segments may be part of a discussion in the MD&A if the company concludes such information is necessary to understand the business.
+Financial disclosure for segments may be part of a discussion on operating segments in the MD&A if the company concludes such information is necessary to understand the business.
 The effect of these requirements is to force disclosure of profitability by segment, which many issuers are reluctant to do for competitive reasons.

 The identification and reporting of financial information for operating segments will be critical in the offering process, as the time to prepare such information, the effect on textual disclosure, and the impact on enterprise valuation may all be significant.
 The need for segment reporting is always considered carefully when a company is issuing securities for the first time.
 However, the issue should be revisited whenever the company has entered into new business lines or if management has begun to analyze its business in a new way that may impact the original segment analysis.
-Because the guidance in ASC 280 and IFRS 8 is complex and their application very fact-specific, it is important to begin an early dialogue with the independent auditors when there may be segment reporting issues.
+Because the guidance in ASC 280 is complex and its application very fact-specific, it is important to begin an early dialogue with the independent auditors when there may be segment reporting issues.